Korean Jindo Dog

 Jindos require strong training, patience, and plenty of long walks.
 However, this makes them a good fit for active individuals and families who have enough time to let their wonderful personalities shine through.
 If you want a faithful friend who will learn quickly and love every member of your household, then the Korean Jindo Dog may be right for you.

-Also, see below for a complete list of Korean Jindo Dog characteristics!
+Also, see below for a complete list of dog breed traits and facts about Korean Jindo Dogs!

 Korean Jindo Dog Breed Pictures